 David Clawson was raised in the Flathead Valley and graduated from the University of Montana in 2011.
 After graduation, he spent time selling insurance in Denver, Colorado, before moving back to the valley.
-He is the newest member of our sales team at the Beacon, starting in July, 2015.
+David has been in sales at the Beacon since July 2015.
 When he is not at work, he can be found on the golf course or enjoying some sunshine on the lake.

 Andrew is a native Montanan who grew up in and around the Flathead Valley.
 He spent some time in the Pacific Northwest, but he returned home in 2015 with his wife Brittany to build their home and enjoy all that Northwest Montana has to offer.
 With a long work history comprised of project management and sales, paired with a superhero level of determination, he is a perfect fit at the Flathead Beacon.
 When he isn’t at the Beacon, he’s probably designing puzzles, or getting together with friends and family to play board games!